evangambit/JsonOfCounties/README.md

 4. Labor statistics comes from [here](https://www.bls.gov/lau/#cntyaa) (the BLS).

-5. Police shootings data comes from the [Washington Post's dataset](https://github.com/washingtonpost/data-police-shootings).
+5. Police shootings data comes from the [Washington Post's dataset](https://github.com/washingtonpost/data-police-shootings) and only includes 2019 shootings.
 In cases where the county is ambiguous, shootings are distributed fractionally.

 6. Average income comes from the BEA [here](https://apps.bea.gov/regional/downloadzip.cfm).
 I don't trust the median income estimates (there are some really crazy counties...), so I only report the average income.